 - a.
 The Union forms a labour committee in every enterprise in the sector.
 The committee comprises elected members from workers in every workplace, ensuring proportional and adequate representation of different nationalities (i.e., pro rata to the number of workers vis-a-vis different nationalities). - b.
-The Union regulates all matters related to the formation and functions of the Union Labour Committee in every enterprise in the sector, including, without limitation, election requirements, number of committee members, voting, quorum, decision making mechanism, and documentation of minutes of meeting. - c.
-The Union sets the date of Union Labour Committee elections in coordination with the employer. - d.
+The Union regulates all matters related to the formation and functions of the Union Labour Committee in every enterprise in the sector, including, without limitation, election requirements, the number of committee members, voting, quorum, decision-making mechanism, and documentation of minutes of the meeting. - c.
+The Union sets the date of the Union Labour Committee elections in coordination with the employer. - d.
 The Union Labour Committee meets with the employer on a regular basis to discuss issues and concerns raised at committee meetings.
-The committee and management each maintain a copy of the minutes of meeting. - e.
-Employers undertake to grant workers paid working hours for their work with the Union Labour Committee (i.e., the employer is not entitled to deduct from wages of workers in the event they participate with the committee).
+The committee and management each maintain a copy of the minutes of the meeting. - e.
+Employers undertake to grant workers paid working hours for their work with the Union Labour Committee (i.e., the employer is not entitled to deduct from the wages of workers in the event they participate with the committee). - f.
+The Union shall represent all workers covered by this contract in a fair and equitable manner, without discrimination between workers due to race, creed, religion, color, national origin, age, citizenship status or disability.